Welcome to our theatres, restaurants, bars and shop. Explore all you might need to know about attending an event at the

 We are a cashless venue and we can only accept card and contactless payment methods.

 There is no formal dress code.
 We want everyone to feel comfortable and able to engage with what is happening on stage, and so we encourage audiences and visitors to wear whatever they feel comfortable wearing.
-We only ask that feet and torsos are covered.
+We only ask that you are fully clothed and that your feet are covered.